braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/privacy_manifest.md

 Apple requires that you declare which data types you collect are used for "tracking" vs. "non-tracking" usage.
 The Braze Swift SDK provides flexible APIs to help you adhere to Apple policies while ensure end-users' privacy is respected.

-To support this privacy enhancement, Braze has added new features to our Swift SDK:
+To support this privacy enhancement, Braze has added new features to our Swift SDK to support customized tracking endpoints and data collection.
+For a complete tutorial, see our [Braze Swift SDK Tutorial on Privacy Tracking](https://braze-inc.github.io/braze-swift-sdk/tutorials/braze/e1-privacy-tracking/).

 ### New Tracking Domains